IAmParadox27/jellyfin-plugin-media-bar/README.md

 ### FAQ

+#### I've updated Jellyfin to latest version but I can't see the plugin available in the catalogue

+The likelihood is the plugin hasn't been updated for that version of Jellyfin and the plugins are strictly 1 version compatible.
+Please wait until an update has been pushed.
+If you can see the version number in the release assets then please make an issue, but if its not in the assets, please wait.
+I know Jellyfin has updated, I'll update when I can.

 #### I've installed the plugins and the media bar doesn't appear.
 How do I fix?
 This is common, particularly on a fresh install.
 The first thing you should try is the following
 1. Launch your browsers developer tools